SymfonyCasts/solid/sfcasts/staging-environments.md

 You'll see.

 Hit "Create environment"... then remove the build notifications and save.
 View the new environment - I'll get the credentials in a minute.
-But first, I'm going to *stop* the periodic builds.
+Now, *stop* the periodic builds.
 Why?
 Well in our setup, at any point, we may have zero or *many* different "staging" servers.
-There's not just *one* server to build... so this setting doesn't make sense.
-What *does* make sense is to *trigger* a new build each time we deploy to a staging server.
+There's not just *one* server to build... so if we did a periodic build... which "staging" server would it use?
+It just doesn't make sense in our case.
+What *does* make sense is to *trigger* a new build each time we *deploy* to a staging server.

 ## Different Server Id and Token on Staging